whatsupcoders/Neumorphism/README.md

 Let's see how to create the Switcher component in HarmonyOS.

-1.Import: the node component and you can refer that from library <a href ="https://github.com/applibgroup/Checkbox/blob/main/neumorph_checkbox/switcher/switcher.hml"> here </a> as shown below.
+1. Import: the node component and you can refer that from library <a href ="https://github.com/applibgroup/Checkbox/blob/main/neumorph_checkbox/switcher/switcher.hml"> here </a> as shown below.

 ```html
 <element name='neuswitcher' src='../../../../../../switcher.hml'></element>